sufyanAbbasi/efflux/README.md

 Infected cells may skip processing altogether, where compromised or sick cells may be delayed in processing requests or take longer to finish.

+### Cellular Behavior

+So we have cells, which are workers that process requests, and organs, which are servers that process actions requested by cells.
+How do we define what cells do?
+When to divide?
+When to die?
+And how their behavior changes if they become infected by a virus?
+We'll use the DNA to also define the behavior of the cell, which lends itself well to being hijacked.

+Each DNA type comes with a baseline behavior represented by a state diagram: the state represents the current action to be taken by the cell, and the state transitions based on internal and external conditions on the cell.

+For example, for a eukaryotic cell, the initial state is a stem cell.
+After performing mitosis, it becomes a specialized cell, which then begins to function as that type of cell, which can be represented by a request and response loop: request some work to perform by another cell, process the result of the work, then make itself available to perform work itself.
+This oscillation can continue until a new condition is met that requires the cell to divide, which after completion, transitions back to the working state.
+Finally, after a while, the cell can die according to its type and internal state.

+Cells present their current state by taking a random sample of the proteins within them and presenting them on the cell surface.
+These proteins represent the internal state of the cell.
+Therefore, we can associate each action with a set of proteins